Functions

 get_path¶

-Gets information about a file or directory at the specified path.
+Gets information about a file or directory path.

 find_paths¶